Find an Editor

 Cost for each workshop:

 $230 for members and affiliated organisations; $150 for distance members (more than 200 km from Sydney CBD); $390 for non-members.
 Costs includes morning and afternoon teas and casual lunch of sandwiches, juices and fresh fruit, with water available all day; please indicate dietary preferences in your booking details.

 For any further information contact:

-You can find all past workshop details listed under the Events tab at the top of the home page and a map of the venue.
-The Workshops page.
+You can find all past workshop details listed under the Events tab at the top of the home page and a map of the venue on the Workshops page.